diegodoumecq/joymap/README.md

 * **makeButtonBinding(index)** is a function to create a button binding function
 * **makeStickBinding(...indexes)** is a function to create a stick binding function
-* **Joymap** is the default export and main point of usage.
-Yes, it is a class.
-No, [don't even think about inheriting from it](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4).
-Once instanced, treat it just as a bag of functions and state.
+* **createJoyMap** is the default export function and main point of usage.
+When called it returns an object with a bunch of functions:
   * **start() => void**: calls **poll()** using requestAnimationFrame
   * **stop() => void**: Stops calling **poll()**
   * **poll() => void**: Polls the browser gamepad API and updates all Players with the data.
 Can be called manually if desired
   * **getUnusedGamepadIds() => string[]**: Returns an array of Gamepad ids that are not currently assigned to a Player
   * **setPlayers(jsonString) => void**: [Experimental] Given a serialized string, initialize the players object.
 Used for saving and later restoring the current player configurations
-  * **addPlayer(name) => player**: Instantiate a new Player, add it to joymap.players[name] and return it
+  * **addPlayer(name) => player**: Create a new Player, add it to joymap.players[name] and return it
   * **removePlayer(player) => void**: Remove a Player
   * **cleanPlayers() => void**: Remove all the players

 ### Initialization and usage

 JoyMap is not a singleton and so, must be initialized.
-You can pass three optional parameters
+You can pass three optional parameters:
 * **threshold** is the number between 0 and 1 that any given input must surpass to qualify as **pressed**
-* **clampThreshold** is a boolean that determines if all inputs should be set to 0 if they don't qualify as **pressed**
+* **clampThreshold** is a boolean that determines if all input values should be set to 0 if they don't qualify as **pressed**
-* **onPoll** is the callback that will be called once after each poll of the gamepad object is finished
+* **onPoll** is the callback that will be called after each poll of the gamepad object

 So, for example:

-    /... somewhere up here there's a declared stepFunction that does stuff on each step/
+    /... somewhere up here there's a declared stepFunction that does stuff on each step/ import createJoyMap from 'joymap';

-    const joyMap = new JoyMap({ threshold: 0.5, clampThreshold: true, onPoll: stepFunction });
+    const joyMap = createJoyMap({ threshold: 0.5, clampThreshold: true, onPoll: stepFunction });
     const player1 = joyMap.addPlayer('player1');
     const player2 = joyMap.addPlayer('player2');
     const player3 = joyMap.addPlayer('player3');